TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-storybook.md

 Hit CTRL-C to stop the server
 ```

-* That worked.
+That worked.
 Looks and behaves just like the dev server.

-* There are instructions on how to [deploy the built app using GitHub Pages](https://storybook.js.org/docs/sharing/publish-storybook#github-pages) which would allow me to include the Storybook as part of my online documentation.
+There are instructions on how to [deploy the built app using GitHub Pages](https://storybook.js.org/docs/sharing/publish-storybook#github-pages) which would allow me to include the Storybook as part of my online documentation.

-* No obvious option for specifying the base path that static app will be served from (cf Vite option).
+There's no obvious option for specifying the base path that the static app will be served from.
+Vite has a [base config option](https://vite.dev/guide/build#public-base-path) for this.
 There's a Storybook [discussion](https://github.com/storybookjs/storybook/discussions/17433) that suggests you can [dynamically adjust the Vite config](https://storybook.js.org/docs/api/main-config/main-config-vite-final) that Storybook uses to build.

 # Component Testing